baselime/docs/sending-data/opentelemetry/aws-lambda/node.js/index.md

 This method will however send the traces to the Baselime backend during the invocation of your AWS Lambda functions, and will result in a degradation in the latency performace of your functions.

-In production we recommend additionally adding the Baselime AWS Lambda extension, as it will enable the OTel tracer to send traces to the Baselime backend after the excecution of your AWS Lambda functions.
+In production we recommend additionally adding the Baselime AWS Lambda extension, as it will enable the OpenTelemetry tracer to send traces to the Baselime backend after the excecution of your AWS Lambda functions.

 ```javascript
 `arn:aws:lambda:${region}:097948374213:layer:baselime-extension-${'x86_64' || 'arm64'}:1`